MaheshaKulatunga/thirdeye/README.md

 # thirdeye
-A project to ensure seeing is believing
+An effort to ensure seeing remains believing